Meet some of our Spatial Studies minors

 Students examine images of urban America and use the camera to produce visual representation in their analysis of social relations.

 Intensive experience in local public agency, private firm, or nonprofit agency engaged in applied geospatial analysis, modeling and mapping work.
 Graded CR/NC.

-Interested in how a Spatial Studies minor can enhance your graduate school and career options?
-Talk with Dr. Darren Ruddell, Director of Undergraduate Studies, Spatial Sciences Institute.
+Talk with Dr. Darren Ruddell, Director of Undergraduate Studies, Spatial Sciences Institute about how a Spatial Studies minor can enhance your graduate school and career options.
 E-mail him or call him at (213) 740-0521.
 Follow him on Twitter at SSI_Prof.